American Well Corporation (AMWL) Shares Rise Despite Market Challenges

-American Well Corporation (NYSE: AMWL)’s stock price has gone rise by 1.92 in comparison to its previous close of 2.61, however, the company has experienced a 20.36% increase in its stock price over the last five trading days.
+The stock price of American Well Corporation (NYSE: AMWL) has jumped by 2.46 compared to previous close of 2.44.
+Despite this, the company has seen a fall of -4.21% in its stock price over the last five trading days.

 Is It Worth Investing in American Well Corporation (NYSE: AMWL) Right Now?